fullstackhero/docs/content/dotnet-webapi-boilerplate/general/getting-started/index.md

 }
 ```

 What went wrong??
 Click the '**Body**' tab and look at the value for the _brandId_.
 That field needs to match the _ID_ value of the **Brands** table.
 When I created the Postman collection I had to use the values that existed while I was building the project from my workstation.
-If you revisit the '**get-brands**' request and look at the results you'll see a value for '_id_'.
+If you revisit the '**search-brands**' request and look at the results you'll see a value for '_id_'.
 Copy that value - return to the `**create-product**' request - replace the id value with what you'd copied and re-send the command.
 It should report success now.